debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/security/faq.md

 This project mitigates these issues by:

-* Automating creation of file-system items and setting proper permissions by default.
+* Automating creation of filesystem items and setting proper permissions by default.
 This removes the possibility of mistakes.
 * Not depending on bulky APIs and not installing them by default.
 * Using "no new privileges" options which would prevent services from exploiting `sudo` vulnerability.